 - What Are Some Diamond Buying Tips?

 The diamond clarity scale is just one of the 4Cs of diamond quality.
 A diamond’s clarity is graded by looking for blemishes under 10x magnification by a trained gemologist.
 This scale consists of 11 different grades:

-VS2: The lower grade of the VS clarity group, VS2 inclusions are usually large enough to be quickly spotted using a standard jeweler's loupe.
-That being said, gemstones in the VS2 group still lack obvious inclusions and are "eye-clean".
+- VS2: The lower grade of the VS diamond clarity group, VS2 diamond inclusions are usually large enough to be quickly spotted using a standard jeweler’s loupe.
+That being said, gemstones in the VS2 group still lack obvious inclusions and are “eye-clean”.

-SI2: SI2 diamonds can be something of a gamble.
-While they can come at an incredible price, it's likely that they also have several noticeable inclusions.
-While eye-clean SI2 stones exist, over 70% are not.
-Inclusions in an SI2 diamond also tend to be more obvious and darker than that of an SI1.
+- SI2: SI2 diamonds can be something of a gamble.
+While they can come at an incredible price, it’s likely that they also have several noticeable inclusions.
+While eye-clean SI2 clarity stones exist, over 70% are not.
+Taking all SI diamonds into consideration, inclusions in an SI2 diamond also tend to be more obvious and darker than that of an SI1.

-I1: Included to the 1st degree, I1 diamonds have noticeable inclusions under a standard jeweler's loupe and are seldom eye-clean.
+- I1: Included to the 1st degree, I1 clarity diamonds have noticeable inclusions under a standard jeweler’s loupe and are seldom eye-clean diamonds.

 How Are Clarity Grades Determined?

 Diamond clarity grades are determined using the GIA system which takes into consideration the stone’s size, nature, diamond color, position and the number of clarity characteristics detectable under 10x magnification.
 Grading is determined on a case by case basis and one stone’s clarity grade doesn’t always come down to the same factor as that of another.

 The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a diamond by using the same terminology.